What Is a Fertility Specialist?

 Patients interested in fertility discussions should inquire about their provider’s comfort level, interest and experience in providing these services.
 If, for any reason, your provider thinks you should see a fertility specialist, you should follow his/her recommendation.

-The quiz below will help you determine if fertility issues may be making conception difficult for you.
-See how many of these circumstances apply to you and/or your partner, and add the points associated with each circumstance.
+Take our fertility quiz to help you determine if fertility issues may be making conception difficult for you.